PelenJiang/HistoDAVAE/README.md

 ```

 ## HistoDAVAE pipeline
-Step 1：Convert spatial transcriptomics data to .h5ad format
+Step 1：Convert spatial transcriptomics data to .h5ad format.
 Step 2：Generate gene lists for predition.
 Step 3：Generate initial mask for raw HE image.
 Step 4：Generate cropped HE and mask images along with the cropped coordinates (To remove most of the background area).
 Step 5：Adjust HE and mask images for training.
 Step 6：Train and test HistoDAVAE model.

 # Usage